hyperledger/fabric/docs/source/couchdb_tutorial.rst

 It may be necessary to update an index over time.
 The same index may exist in subsequent versions of the chaincode that gets installed.
-In order for an index to be updated, the original index defintion must have included the design document ``ddoc`` attribute and an index name.
+In order for an index to be updated, the original index definition must have included the design document ``ddoc`` attribute and an index name.
 To update an index definition, use the same index name but alter the index definition.
 Simply edit the index JSON file and add or remove fields from the index.
 Fabric only supports the